-Current Page Number and Section Current Text Proposed Text

-New New [Page 1]

-Table of Contents/Page
+Table of Contents

-Form I-485 Instructions What Is the Purpose of Form I-485?/1
+] Form I-485 Main Instructions Page

-Who May File Form I-485?/2

-Who May Not Be Eligible to Adjust Status?/3

-When Should I File Form I-485?/3

-General Instructions/4

-What Evidence Must You Submit With Form I-485?/8

-What Is the Filing Fee?/13

-Where To File?/14

-Address Change/15

-Processing Information/15

-Individuals With Disabilities and/or Impairments/16

-USCIS Forms and Information/17

-Penalties/17

-USCIS Compliance Review and Monitoring/17

-USCIS Privacy Act Statement/17

-Paperwork Reduction Act/18

-Checklist/18

-Additional Instructions

-Additional Instructions for Family-Based Applicants/19 Additional Instructions for Employment- Based Applicants/20 Additional Instructions for Special Immigrants/21 Additional Instructions for Human Trafficking Victims and Crime Victims/23 Additional Instructions for Asylees and Refugees/29 Additional Instructions for Applicants Filing Under Special Adjustment Programs/30 Additional Categories/36 Continuous Residence in the United States Since Before January 1, 1972 (Registry)/37 Page 1, What Is the [Page 1] [Page 1] Purpose of Form I-485?
 What Is the Purpose of Form I-485?
+1

+Who May File Form I-485?
+2

+Who May Not Be Eligible to Adjust Status?
+3

+When Should I File Form I-485?
+4

+General Instructions 4

+What Evidence Must You Submit with Form I-485?
+8

+What Is the Filing Fee?
+14

+Where To File?
+16

+Address Change 16

+Processing Information 16

+Individuals With Disabilities and/or Impairments 17

+USCIS Forms and Information 18

+Penalties Penalties 18

+USCIS Compliance Review and Monitoring 18

+USCIS Privacy Act Statement 19

+Paperwork Reduction Act 19

+Checklist 19

+4 Additional Instructions

+Additional Instructions 20

+Additional Instructions for Family-Based Applicants 20

+Additional Instructions for Employment-Based Applicants 22

+Additional Instructions for Special Immigrants 23

+Additional Instructions for Human Trafficking Victims and Crime Victims 24

+Additional Instructions for Asylees and Refugees 31

+Additional Instructions for Applicants Filing Under Special Adjustment Programs 32

+Additional Categories 39

 What Is the Purpose of Form I-485?

-This form is used by a person who is in the United States to apply to U.S. Citizenship and Immigration Services (USCIS) to adjust to permanent resident status or register for permanent residence.
-Form I-485, Application to Register Permanent Residence or Adjust Status, is used by a person who is physically present in the United States to apply for lawful permanent resident status.
+Form I-485, Application to Register Permanent Residence or Adjust Status, is used by a person in the United States to apply for lawful permanent resident status.
 Throughout these Instructions, we will sometimes refer to Form I-485 as an application for adjustment of status or as an adjustment application.
-This form may also be used by certain Cuban nationals to request a change in the date that their permanent residence began. [delete] Pages 1-2, Who May File [Page 1] [Page 2] Form I-485?

 Who May File Form I-485?
-Who May File Form I-485?

 The Immigration and Nationality Act (INA) and certain other Federal laws provide many different ways to adjust status to that of a lawful permanent resident.
 This is often informally referred to as applying for a "green card."

-The eligibility requirements for adjustment immigrant category you are applying under.
-For more information on adjustment of status eligibility and discretion, go to the U.S. Citizenship and Immigration Services (USCIS) Web site at www.uscis.gov/green-card/green-card-processes-and-procedures/adjustment-status.
+The eligibility requirements for adjustment of status may vary depending on the immigrant category you are applying under.
+For more information on adjustment of status eligibility and discretion, go to the U.S. Citizenship and Immigration Services (USCIS) website at www.uscis.gov/green-card/green-card-processes-and-procedures/adjustment-status.
 Furthermore, you must be physically present in the United States to file this application.

-1. Based on an immigrant petition
+You may apply as the person who directly qualifies for an immigrant category ("principal applicant") or, in some cases, as a family member of the principal applicant ("derivative applicant").
+Whether you are a principal or derivative applicant, you must file your own Form I-485.